sudomistress/aspects-love/content/about/index.md

 readingTime = false
 +++

 Our community is known as the **Aspects of Love**.
 It was started by Sudo/Tirzah/LoveSudoNimh so long ago that she can't remember the exact date.
 She wanted to offer a place where members could play games together, connect, and grow.
-Now it exists as a Free Company in FFXIV as well as being what she collectively views her stream's commuinity to be.
+Now it exists as a Free Company in FFXIV as well as being what she collectively calls her stream's community.

 ![Center](aspects.png)